Non-Musculoskeletal

 as the Journal of Family Practice, and the Annals of Internal

-Medicine, the official publication of the American College of Physicians, now
+Medicine, the official publication of the American

-encourage physicians to refer patients to chiropractors who treat "mainly
+physicians to refer patients to chiropractors who treat "mainly

 musculoskeletal disorders with manual manipulative techniques."

-However many of these patients experience secondary health
+However many of these patients experience secondary health benefits in systems apparently

-benefits in systems apparently remote from the spine and musculoskeletal
+remote from the spine and musculoskeletal system, for example, improved

-system, for example, improved breathing and digestion, or resolution of pelvic
+breathing and digestion, or resolution of pelvic or visual or circulatory

-or visual or circulatory problems.
-This is not so strange to
+problems.
+This is not so strange to chiropractors, neurologists, osteopaths and

-chiropractors, neurologists, osteopaths and others who understand the intimite relationship between the spine and the central
+others who understand the intimite relationship between the spine and the

-and member of the public.
+physician and member of the public.

 A weakness for the chiropractic profession has been little research documenting